Skip to content

 The Low Pass Slope control sets the slope for the filter from the selected frequency.
 The slope values provided are 6 dB, 12 dB, 18 dB, 24 dB, 48 dB, or 72 dB per octave.

 The Low Pass Dynamic button is used to activate/deactivate a dynamic bypass of this filter on low level signals.
+The DYN button also activates a blue circular meter around the Freq control, indicating the dry mix based on velocity.
+The reaction knee ranges from 25 cm/sec (dry signal only) to 35 cm/sec (filtered signal only).

 Excursion Limiter